kennedyconnors/FinalProject/_posts/2023-03-28-Video-Analysis.md

   - update
 ---

-This is the video analysis section, where you will find our reccomendations based on your preformance
+This is the video analysis section.
+Today we are analyzing Mark Connor's golf swing.
+In this video you will notice snapshots where suggestions are made and specific benchmarks.
+We are working to improve Mark's golf swing and hope to elevate his preformance.

 {% include video id="1f4zqls2YAg" provider="youtube" %}